-REPORTS TO: Program Director
+REPORTS TO: Executive Director of the CAC

 - Attend and participate in multidisciplinary team meetings

 - Make any necessary recommendations regarding needed follow-up for the child and the family

 - Liaison between Law Enforcement, District Attorney, County Attorney, the Texas Department of Family and Protective Services, and other community agencies as needed

 - Keep abreast of new research and developments in forensic interviewing of child sexual abuse